Image sources: Pixaby: Himeiji Castle, Japan; Wikimedia Commons: Gate of Heavenly Peace, Beijing; Haedong Yonggung

 The Asian Collection consists of four parts:

-1. The Main Collection: The main collection contains over 67,000 books (48,000 in Chinese, 11,000 in Japanese, and 8,000 in Korean).
+1. The Main Collection: The main collection contains over 90,000 books (63,000 in Chinese, 17,000 in Japanese, and 10,000 in Korean).
 We also have small collections of Vietnamese and Thai materials.
 All Asian language books are shelved in the Asian Collection on Level 4 of the Harold B. Lee Library according to the Library of Congress call number system.

 2. The Asian Reference Collection: This collection contains encyclopedias, specialized dictionaries, concordances, and other research aids.
 It is located just south of the main Asian Collection.

 3. The Asian Language Reading Shelves: Located next to the Asian Reference Collection, the Asian Language Reading Shelves contain reading materials in Chinese, Japanese, and Korean selected to help you improve your reading skills.
 These materials are organized by level of difficulty: Level 1 = Beginning; Level 2 = Intermediate; and Level 3 = Advanced.
 Popular works of fiction are found among the advanced level materials.

 English language materials related to Asia are shelved in various parts of the library (also according to the Library of Congress call number system).
 Asian History is on Level 1, Literature on Level 5, Religion & Philosophy on Level 2, etc..
 See the call number guide below and to the left for details.